If you ask a local when is the best time to visit Taiwan, you won’t get a straight answer.

-Be sure to check online weather forecasts before booking that Taiwan trip and be sure to bring proper rain gear (I always bring my Marmot PreCip jacket and a compact travel umbrella).
-It is better to be prepared because raincoats and umbrellas can be quite expensive!
+Be sure to check online weather forecasts before booking that Taiwan trip and be sure to bring proper rain gear.

 If you visit Taiwan in summer, you should bring lightweight and comfortable clothes (I have more suggestions on my Taiwan packing list here).

-However, if you can brave the high temperatures, the warm weather just tells you that it is the perfect time to visit Taiwan’s beaches!
+However, if you can brave the high temperatures, summer is the perfect time to visit Taiwan’s beaches!

-If possible, try to go during a weekday so that you will not encounter a big crowd, but regardless of the day of the week, expect a lot of local students because they are on summer break from July until August.
+If possible, try to go during a weekday to avoid the crowds.
+Still, regardless of the day of the week, expect a lot of local students in July until August, when schools are on break.

-The nearest beach you can go from Taipei Main Station is Fulong Beach.
-It is only a quick ride on the TRA (Taiwan Railways Administration).
-You will be surprised once the ocean waves hit you with the refreshingly cold (but not freezing) water!
+The nearest beach you can go from Taipei Main Station is Fulong Beach, a quick ride on the TRA.

 Make sure to bring food or try the popular Fulong Bento, as there is only one café once you enter the premises.

-If you are the type of person who loves serene views of nature and lovely beaches, then I would strongly recommend getting out of Taipei and heading to one of the beautiful islands of Taiwan.
+If you are the type of person who loves serene views of nature and lovely beaches, I suggest getting out of Taipei and heading to one of the beautiful islands of Taiwan.

 The most gorgeous islands are Xiao Liuqiu, Lanyu Island (Orchid Island), Matsu Island, and the Penghu Islands.